BloomTechBackend/bd-team-project-javengers-assemble-EmployeeManagementSystem/project_documents/design_document.md

 ### Authentication and Authorization

 - **SignUp / SignIn / SignOut**
-  - Handled by AWS Cognito.
-The frontend will interact with AWS Cognito for user registration, login, and logout.
+  - Handled within the application.
+The frontend will interact with the backend for user registration, login, and logout.

 ### Employee_Time_Entry